annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_with_imu_data.md

 By default motion compensation is performed for scenes with LIDAR pointclouds when IMU data is provided.

-Whether motion compensation is enabled is controlled by an [feature flag](../feature_flags), the default is enabled.
-To disable motion compensation, you must explicitly provide an empty feature flag
+Whether motion compensation is enabled or not is controlled by a [feature flag](../feature_flags).
+By default it is enabled but it can be disabled by providing an empty feature flag.

 ````python
 from kognic.io.model.scene.feature_flags import FeatureFlags